tinmn9088/uis-frontend/README.md

 # University Information System

-## Build
+## Development

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+### Launch

+Run `npm install` and `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

 ## Deployment

+1. Run `npm install` to install required dependencies.

-1. Start with the production build: `ng build`
+1. Run `ng build` to start the production build.

-1. Copy everything within the output folder (`dist/project-name/`) to a folder on the server.
+1. Copy everything within the output folder (`dist/uis-frontend/`) to a folder on the server.

 1. Configure the server to redirect requests for missing files to _index.html_.